 This plant has a strong religious background attached to it, as it is believed to be the same plant that God Brahma is seen holding in his hand.

-The flowering/blooming season of the Brahma kamal plant is Spring to early Summers.
+The flowering/blooming season of the Brahma kamal plant is Spring to early Summer.

 One flower only lasts for one night.

-How many days it takes Brahma Kamal buds to flower?
+How many days does it take Brahma Kamal buds to flower?
+(Brahma Kamal Bud Stage)

-It takes around 2-3 weeks for Brahma Kamal buds to flower, during its blooming period provide it with phosphate rich fertilizer and help the plant to produce flowers easily.
+It takes around 2-3 weeks for Brahma Kamal buds to flower, during its blooming period provides it with phosphate-rich fertilizer and helps the plant to produce flowers easily.

 Brahma Kamal Plant Care

-Points to remember while taking care of Brahma Kamal Plant
+These are the important points while taking care of Brahma Kamal Plant:

 This is one of the most crucial Brahma Kamal Plant Care.